VJC INSTRUMENT RENTAL ASSISTANCE

 The Valley Jazz Cooperative Instrument Rental Assistance program has been created to address the unique challenges presented to prospective new music students during the 2020-2021 academic year.
 The statement below from VJC Director Russell Schmidt outlines the scope and intent of this new initiative:

 “The VJC Instrument Rental Assistance program has been created to make band and string orchestra instruments available during the 2020-21 school year to new music students who have financial need.
-To be eligible for participation in the VJC IRA, individuals must be new to band or string orchestra programs, perhaps rising 5th or 6th graders (or even 7th graders, depending on their district’s timetable regarding the start of instrumental music).
+To be eligible for participation in the VJC IRA, individuals must be new to band or string orchestra programs, perhaps rising 5th or 6th graders (or even 4th or 7th graders, depending on their district’s timetable regarding the start of instrumental music).
 They must be individuals who would not otherwise be able to afford to rent instruments during academic 2020-21, due in part to the financial impact of the pandemic on our families and communities.”

 VJC Instrument Rental Assistance FAQ